afcarl/fss17/lect02.md

+---
-#  No microscope without mud
+title:  No microscope without mud
+published: true
+---

 Data mining algorithms generate summaries of data.
 They are like microscopes we look through to reveal internal structure.